daniel-hurley/docusaurus/format/start.md

 # Practice
-A practice consists of a collection of principles, hisotircal context, and users whom would benefit in sharing knowledge with one another.
+A practice consists of a collection of principles, historical context, and users whom would benefit in sharing knowledge with one another.
 Whether that to further a companies service offering, or for uplifting the quality of the service.
 Practices are organized in the top level of the repository, with the initial set of practices defined: `hardware/`, `net-eng/`, `soft-eng/`, and `sys-eng/`.

 # Document Types
 - *Conceptual* - Documents where the main theme is that of abstract concepts regarding the practice.
 The `abstract/` folders found in each practice are where conceptual document types are to be placed.
 There can be "exceptions" to this; where conceptual documents are more sensible to be categorized as implementation or informational document types.
-Conceptual documents talk about things such as Architecture, Design, Buisness Requirements, Software Requirements, and Technology.
+Conceptual documents talk about things such as Architecture, Design, Business Requirements, Software Requirements, and Technology.
 - *Implementation* - Documents where the main theme is speaking about the requirements and the execution of building an environment - whether that be for networks or storage clusters.
 These types of document would include a write up of requirements, and step by step guide on how to build the environment.
 Bonus if the concepts and requirements are tied to known concepts in the `abstract/`. folder.
 - *Informational* - Documents where it is strictly informational in nature and may change due to the specifics of the information provided.
 This drives into the details of operations, such as: log messages, security vulnerabilities, the manifestation of a software bug, and so on.